Workflow Action - AI Extract Data

 Step 2: Set the Input Source

-In the Extract From field, use the custom value picker to select the input you want to parse.
-This can be any text-based value from earlier in the workflow, such as an email body, a webhook payload field, an SMS message, or the output from a previous AI action.
+This can be any text-based value from an earlier workflow action or trigger, such as an email body, a webhook payload field, an SMS message, or the output from a previous AI action.

 Step 3: Add Context (Optional)

-In the Additional Context field, provide any supplementary information that might help the AI extract data more accurately.
-For example, you might specify the format of the source (e.g., “This is a Zillow lead notification email.
+For example, you might specify the format of the source (e.g., “This is a new lead notification email.
 Phone numbers may appear in different formats.”).
-This field also supports custom values.

 Step 4: Define Data Fields